aurollan/Workshop/tooling/readme.md

 `sudo apt install clang-format`

 #### Why

 Because sharing a same way to write code is a good way to make it easily readable and maintainable by any member of the team.
 It look like the code has been written by the same person.
-It could be annoying at first if it is not "our way to do it" but once we get used to it, everyone benefit from it.
+It could be annoying at first if it is not "our way to do it" but once we get used to it, everyone benefits from it.
 It is also spending 0 time to learn the code style for new comer and wasting no time to try format it by yourself, looking for every space and line.
 It save time for your reviewer who don't have to check it, and it saves time for